Who is it for?

 All of our MSc courses start with two compulsory induction weeks which include relevant refresher courses, an introduction to the careers services and the annual careers fair.

-The full-time Insurance and Risk Management programme comprises two Induction Weeks, eight Core (compulsory) courses, three Elective courses and a Business Research Project, as follows:
+The full-time Insurance and Risk Management programme comprises two Induction Weeks, eight Core (compulsory) courses, and a flexible Term 3 that allows you to choose your own personal learning pathway as follows:

 Term 1 (full-time)